srakesh/quadpaydemo/README.md

 `mvn clean install`

-The above generates a target/quadpaydemo.war
+The above generates a target/quadpaydemo.war.
+All source java files are under src/main/java/quadpaydemo folder.

 ## How to run